-- CF 10231: Under certain circumstances, the setpr system call does not cause a process reschedule to occur.
+• CF 10231: The setpr system call does not always cause a process reschedule to occur.

 Previously, if a currently running process were to set its priority low, a reschedule would not occur to allow a higher priority process to run immediately.
-This was fixed in Edition 151 of the kernel. - CF 10489: siuirq.c and cpicirq.c routines.
-Originally, only the cpicirq.c attempted to re-enable interrupts to allow nesting.
+This was fixed in Edition 151 of the kernel.

+- Originally, only the cpicirq.c attempted to re-enable interrupts to allow nesting.
 This allowed all non-CPM interrupt sources to preempt and interrupt the CPM interrupt sources.
-Code in cpicirq.c was modified so that after the appropriate masking is done on the CPM module, the CPM interrupt to the SIU is re-enabled. - CF 12343: Compressed/ZIP booter.
+Code in cpicirq.c was modified so that after the appropriate masking is done on the CPM module, the CPM interrupt to the SIU is reenabled. - CF 12343: Compressed/ZIP booter.
 OS-9 booters now support compression of boot files.
 The compression used is zlib, which is the same algorithm used by gzip and pkzip.
 Refer to MWOS/SRC/LIB/ZLIB-1.1.4/zlib.html or www.gzip.org/zlib for more information on zlib.
 The utility is mbc.exe. - CF 12896: The I2C library code does not pass interrupt.
 This issue concerns the I2C library code for the 8xx PowerPC processor.
-The interrupt service routine did not properly check for the interrupt cause and return EOS\NOTME if the cause was inappropriate.
-This problem has been fixed. - CF 13002: The file SC8250.a contains an IRQ and stack errorrelated error.

-In between version 1 and 2 of this file, instead of pushing and popping sr onto the stack, the file saved sr in register d6.
-The code has been changed to correctly use register d6.

-• CF 13023: Setting d\minpty with low priority process in active queue hangs system.

-The OS-9 kernel no longer masks interrupts when only non-runnable programs appear in the active queue.
+The interrupt service routine did not properly check for the interrupt cause and return EOS_NOTME if the cause was inappropriate.
+This problem has been fixed. - CF 13002: The file SC8250.a contains an IRQ and stack error-related error. - In between version 1 and 2 of this file, instead of pushing and popping sr onto the stack, the file saved sr in register d6.
+The code has been changed to correctly use register d6. - CF 13023: Setting d_minpty with low priority process in active queue hangs system. - The OS-9 kernel no longer masks interrupts when only non-runnable programs appear in the active queue. - CF 13158: The d_ticks rollover concept of using the maximum tick count for alarm/sleep has been removed. - The kernel has been updated for d_ticks rollover.
+In addition, the kernel no longer has a concept of a maximum (undocumented) tick count for an alarm or sleep.
+These issues have been resolved in edition 154 or greater of the kernel. - CF 13162: Exiting thread can hang application.